 Mark Windham Paradigm

-I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, where I broke at the major tournaments.
+I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
 After 24 years as a lawyer, specializing death penalty defense, I became a Superior Court Judge in 2008.
 As a parent I have returned to the activity, founding a program at New Roads School and coaching for five years.
 I am indeed a parent judge, but one who understands why you have a perm spike in your K thesis.

 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
 I endeavor to adhere to your norms, but I reconcile this with my professional experience, which is grounded in real human controversy with consequences to human life and liberty.
 Your argumentation may be just as sophisticated as that of the lawyers, but courtroom rules are different.
 At tournaments I do my best to respect generally accepted debate theory.

 I'm a ‘policy maker’ in that I weigh impacts and a ‘Tabula Rasa’ judge in that I am an open-minded skeptic.
 You have the burden of persuasion on claims you assert, requiring sufficient warrant; dropping is concession, but not equivalent to proof.
 Sophistry has no weight.
 Delusionary impact scenarios are not persuasive; prove real links.
 Regardlesss of points of order I protect the flow.